akimwong/akimwong/articles/summaries/storytelling/Readme.md

 # 8 Tips for Creating a Compelling Presentation for Data Science
 (Tricks every analyst and data scientist can learn to make a compelling presentation)
+## 1. Start With an Outline
+## 2. Storytelling with Situation, Complication, Resolution
+3. The One Minute Per Slide Rule
+4. The Rule of Three
+5. Write Slide Titles as Outcomes
+6. Reading Titles Outloud
+7. Focus Your Audience’s Attention
+8. Creating Compelling Data Visualizations